The co-recipients of the 2013 P. Leslie Dutton Award for Outstanding Dissertation by a BMB graduate student are Ni-Ting Chiou (advisor: Kristen Lynch)

 Honorable Mention: Ed Ballister (advisor: Mike Lampson), Ballister, Edward R., Zachary Feldman, David M. Chenoweth and Michael A. Lampson.
 Rapamycin revisited: improving inducible dimerization.

 Mark Lemmon has been designated George W. Raiziss Professor in Biochemistry and Biophysics.

 Congratulations to Gideon Dreyfuss on his election to the National Academy of Sciences.

 Mitch Lewis is recipient of a 2012 Christian R. and Mary F. Lindback Award for Distinguished Teaching, which is Penn's highest teaching honor.

 Trevor Penning is the inaugural recipient of the endowed Thelma Brown and Henry Charles Molinoff Professor of Pharmacology.

-The 2011 Saul Winegrad Award for Outstanding Dissertation has been awarded to Scott Bresler (mentor: Mark Lemmon).
+The 2011 Saul Winegrad Award for Outstanding Dissertation has been awarded to Scott Bresler (advisor:: Mark Lemmon).
 Scott's dissertation topic was, "Regulation and inhibition of the anaplastic lymphoma kinase".

 Kevan Salimian, a graduate student in Ben Black's lab, has been awarded the Dr. Roy G Williams Award for "meritorious research in basic medical sciences", which is one of the 2012 Medical Student Research Paper Prizes.
 The award was based on Kevan's paper on, "Feedback control in sensing chromosome biorientation by the Aurora B kinase", published in Current Biology last year.